vchernetskyi993/ethereum-server-auth/README.md

 npm start
 ```

-3. Go to `url` and connect your wallet
+3. Go to `http://localhost:3000/` and connect your wallet